Why babies should sleep on their back and how to train them to do so

 How a baby sleeps matters.
 You should always put your baby on their back to sleep and not on their stomach or side.

-Training babies to sleep on their back (called supine position) is one of the most loving and precautionary measures parents can take.
+Training babies to sleep on their backs (called supine position) is one of the most loving and precautionary measures parents can take.

 The benefits of sleeping on the back